 When someone has a Revocable Living Trust, they can avoid probate upon their death, and they name a Trustee who will be in charge of handling their estate.
-Trust Administration is the duty of a Trustee, and involves the following tasks, which Jay would facilitate with the help of the Trustee:
+Trust Administration is the duty of a Trustee, and involves the following tasks, which Jay or Pete would facilitate with the help of the Trustee:

 Lodging of the Will – The Probate Code requires the Will to be filed with the County Probate Court within 30 days of death.

 Certification of Trust – This gives you authority, as the successor trustee of the Trust to act on behalf of the Trust.

 Authorization to Disclose Information – These allow banks and other institutions to release information to us about the Trust.

 Notification to Heirs – Probate Code 16061.7 requires notification to be sent to the beneficiaries of the Trust.
 This notice also limits the time for anyone to object to the terms of the Trust.

 Affidavit Death of Trustee – This document is recorded in the county where the decedent had real estate.